Bold Outdoor Theatre. Classics Reimagined.

 Our mission, as a touring outdoor theatre company, is to take a fresh perspective on classics, finding playful and theatrical ways to mine the material and uncover what the story is really about.

-Following the success of Much Ado About Nothing in 2024 and Vanity Fair in 2025, we return in 2026 with a brand new adaptation of Jane Austen’s Northanger Abbey…….Watch this space!
+Following the success of Much Ado About Nothing in 2024 and Vanity Fair in 2025, we can’t wait to bring you our brand new adaptation of Jane Austen’s Northanger Abbey in 2026…….Watch this space for more information/booking links soon!

 - Reimagining classic plays with bold, playful direction